 American Historical Review June 2014

 Author InformationR.
-Blake Brown is an associate professor in the Department of History at Saint Mary’s University.
+Blake Brown is a professor in the Department of History and Atlantic Canada Studies at Saint Mary’s University.

 AwardsCanadian Law and Society Association Book Prize - Winner in 2013